Best available price, and I make it worth more.

 Air, including premium cabin and award-mile redemption strategy

 Business-class fares booked alongside the cruise, with consolidator rates where available; or guidance on award redemptions when your miles position better than cash.
+Flights for a sailing only open about eleven months out, so I track that window for you and flag it the day it opens and again when the fare is worth booking, instead of leaving you to refresh search pages.
 Either way, the air is on me to coordinate.

-Why direct can't: Explora's air-add-on product is clunky and limited; award-mile strategy is not within their service envelope.
+Why direct can't: Explora's air-add-on product is clunky and limited, award-mile strategy is not within their service envelope, and nobody on the direct side is watching the airfare window for you.

 - 06